Continuity of Operations Planning

-A Continuity of Operations (COOP) Plan, as defined by the Federal Emergency Management Agency (FEMA) in the and the , is an effort within individual executive departments and agencies to ensure that daily operations are performed and continued during an emergency and / or disaster.
-FEMA has provided an and why it is important.
+A Continuity of Operations (COOP) Plan, as defined by the Federal Emergency Management Agency (FEMA) in the National Continuity Policy Implementation Plan (NCPIP) and the National Security Presidential Directive 51/ Homeland Security Presidential Directive 20 (NSPD-51 / HSPD-20), is an effort within individual executive departments and agencies to ensure that daily operations are performed and continued during an emergency and/or disaster.
+FEMA has provided an overview of a Continuity of Operations Plan and why it is important.

 - To identify essential functions.

 - Ensure those essential functions can be continued throughout, or resumed after, a disruption of normal operations.

 - To identify essential personnel and make them aware that they are essential prior to an emergency and/or disaster.

 - To create a plan for succession of administration prior to an emergency and/or disaster.